 - Sugar and sugary beverages

-Since keto focuses mainly on fat and shuns carby foods, it can be hard to get enough fiber in.
-However, incorporating enough non-starchy veggies and low-sugar fruits will help you hit your fiber goals.
+Considering keto focuses mainly on fat and shuns carby foods, it can be hard to get enough fiber in.
+But incorporating enough non-starchy veggies and low-sugar fruits will help you hit your fiber goals.

 - Breakfast: Simple Southwestern Egg Scramble (3 grams total carbs)